PNS Mehran attack: Combat

 Following the attack, the teams of SSG (N) arrived at the scene of shooting from their headquarters.
-At 05:00 hours, after the 6 hours after the assault had begun, the counter operation was started.
-By the time SSG (N) arrived, the attackers had taken position on the roof of an adjacent two-storey building used by Pakistan Navy for pre-and post-flight briefings and debriefings.
+At 05:00, six hours after the assault had begun, the counter-operation started.
+By the time SSG (N) arrived, the attackers had taken position on the roof of an adjacent two-storey building used by Pakistan Navy for pre- and post-flight briefings and debriefings.
 Prime Minister Gillani personally monitored this operation, Chairman of the Joint Chiefs of Staff Committee, Chief of Army Staff, Chief of Air Staff, and Chief of Naval Staff stayed in direct contact with Prime Minister Gillani.
 The core objectives of the mission were issued to SSG (N) teams.
 The main priority of mission was to recover and evacuate the foreign military advisers from the scene of shooting.
 The second objective was to either kill or apprehend the militants.
 The third and final objective was issued by the Naval Intelligence, in which the SSG (N) were instructed to recover the bodies of militants to prevent further mutilation, in order to carry out the investigations.
 The complex, which the foreign advisers were held in, has a crew room, a lounge, a briefing room and a leisure room and small offices.
-The gang-leader, however, stayed in front of the building, taking a position on the ground.
+The gang leader, however, stayed in front of the building, taking a position on the ground.
 As the teams engaged, the leader went inside the building.
-A sniper on the rooftop began firing rounds at the SSG (N) teams, taking out men with the help of night vision equipment.
+A sniper on the rooftop began firing rounds at the SSG (N) teams, taking out men with the help of night-vision equipment.
 The militant sniper also killed three naval firefighters and two Rangers, who were providing cover for naval firefighters, who were trying to get control of a fire on a P3C-Orion aircraft.
 The SSG (N) teams quickly targeted the sniper.
 The sniper was shot in the head and fell on the ground from the top of the complex.
 According to Naval Intelligence, the militants were only targeting the aircraft and its crew who were unarmed, mostly pilots and officers.
 The SSG (N) teams provided the cover to the crew in a heavy exchange of fire while the crew took the aircraft to a safe place.
 The SSG (N) teams had pushed and forced the militants into retaliation, after SSG (N) took aggressive counter measure.
 The militants ran and hid in a complex near the airport.